Pelikantapeten/p3-dad-jokes/README.md

 ![Start submit](/docs/readme-images/start-read-screen.png)

 After the selection the user is presented with an instruction to follow the steps and enter a name or a nickname.
+If the user enters a name shorter than two signs or longer than 10 signs they will be prompted to correct.

 ![Enter name](/docs/readme-images/enter-name-screen.png)

 When name is entered the user is presented with instructions on how to write to make it easier for other users and prompted to enter their joke.
+If users tries to submit a very short joke or a joke longer than 300 signs they will be prompted to correct it.
+They user cannot submit empty jokes.

 ![Enter name](/docs/readme-images/enter-joke-screen.png)